mistalloc1/gmrs/doc/data-storage-model.md

 * options (candidates, items)
 * cases (users, targets)
-* decisions (decs) - recommendations of options for cases, with the user's "agree(ment)" {0.0, 1.0}
+* decisions (decs) - events of recommending options for cases (case and list of opts).
-* interactions (inters) - between real world case and options
+* interactions (inters) - between real world case and options, can include rating
 * governors (governs, govs, guvnas) - the GMRS control objects

-## Expectations from the users
+## Expectations from the GMRS users

-### ID and agree columns
+### ID and other hardcoded-meaning columns

 The users should be expected to provide ID columns for cases, options and governors.
 The IDs for cases and options are also set for decision and interaction storage.
 This is on the *GlobalIOSetup* level; if the gives/sends use different IDs internally, this can be handled by the drivers.
 IDs can be any data type.

-The decision store also needs an agree column which can be either boolean or numeric in the range {0.0, 1.0}.

 The ID columns should be unique, but we *can* try to do some detection and/or mitigation if this isn't the case.

+The decisions should implement lists of options recommended for the case.

+#### Interaction meaningful columns

+- decision-id - the associated decision ID which resulted in the interaction.
+- rating - a number.

 ### Keeping track of governors